Azure/VM-cross-zone-recovery-private-preview/README.md

 ## Unsupported VM configurations
 - VM that are not pinned to an availability zone.
-- Not supported VMs using [locally redundant disks](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks). as OS/Data disks.
+- VMs using [locally redundant disks](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks) as OS/Data disks.
 - Public IP that are regional/have availability zone as “No Zone”
 - Public IP with SKU as Basic.
 - Private IP that are static.